 You will need to use more advanced methods of extracting data in a document containing semi-structured or unstructured data.
 These methods include AI, ML, and NLP to enable the computer to read and understand the document.
 If the document is handwritten or has not yet been input into a digital system with character recognition, you will also need an Optical Character Recognition (OCR) engine to assist.

 The first challenge is choosing a process automation candidate that is a good fit.
 What is the expected return on investment from hours saved?
 What is the opportunity cost of not being able to complete more worthwhile projects or work efforts?
 Will this help with employee turnover or improve the customer experience?
 The capabilities that come with the management utilities assist in the pre-automation and discovery of the most valuable automation candidates and monitor them post-implementation for continuous reporting on effectiveness, time, and financial savings.
-Analytics models are used to identify candidates and make recommendations for enterprises to make the best of their IA platforms.
+Analytics models are used to identify candidates and make recommendations for enterprises to make the best of their intelligent automation platforms.

 This is a point-in-time view – more functions and capabilities are continuously being developed and integrated into the platforms.

-At UDig, we evaluate your business process to ensure that we understand the current state process and make recommendations on any efficiencies that can be gained, even before utilizing automation tools.
+At UDig, we evaluate your business process to ensure that we understand the current state process and make recommendations on any efficiencies that can be gained, even before utilizing an intelligent automation platform.
 After that initial review, if a process is deemed a good candidate for automation, we will architect a solution using the modules mentioned above to provide you with the most stable and resilient software implementation.
 From there, working with your team, we will develop the software to deliver the highest value for your use case.
 Please feel free to contact us to review your potential use cases and see if an Intelligent Automation solution is right for your company.